BhavyaShah7409/AI-Story-Generator/README.md

-# AI Story Generator
+# TaleCraft (AI Story Generator)

-AI Story Generator is a Node.js-based project that allows users to generate AI-powered stories based on their selected genre and word count.
+TaleCraft is a Node.js-based project that allows users to generate AI-powered stories based on their selected genre and word count.
 The website provides an intuitive interface for user input, and the backend leverages Google's GEMINI API to generate engaging stories.

 ## Features